Blockchain-Learning-Group/dapp-fundamentals/course-content/ticTacToeExercise.rst

     - view no winner yet
     - view game has not ended
 3. View that the winner has been set
-4. view that game has ended
+4. View that the game has ended
-5. Try and take another turn => view the output
+5. Try and take another turn and view the output in Remix's console

 **OK how about a friendly wager!**